japila-books/spark-sql-internals/docs/spark-sql-properties.md

 ## <span id="spark.sql.adaptive.nonEmptyPartitionRatioForBroadcastJoin"> spark.sql.adaptive.nonEmptyPartitionRatioForBroadcastJoin

 **(internal)** The relation with a non-empty partition ratio lower than this config will not be considered as the build side of a broadcast-hash join in adaptive execution regardless of its size.

 This configuration only has an effect when [spark.sql.adaptive.enabled](#spark.sql.adaptive.enabled) is `true`.

 Default: `0.2`

 Since: `3.0.0`

+Use [SQLConf.nonEmptyPartitionRatioForBroadcastJoin](SQLConf.md#nonEmptyPartitionRatioForBroadcastJoin) method to access the current value.

 ## <span id="spark.sql.orc.mergeSchema"> spark.sql.orc.mergeSchema